-Because of the large source of CO2 emissions and fuel consumed during takeoffs and landings, the greener option when flying is to take a direct flight.
+Because of the large source of CO2 emissions and fuel consumed during takeoffs and landings, the greener business travel option when flying is to take a direct flight.
 Yes, this sometimes means a higher airfare than a connecting flight, but it also will mean less money that needs to be spent on a carbon-offsetting program if your company is involved with one.
 Speaking of which…

 6. Offset the travel program’s carbon emissions

 After calculating how many CO2 emissions your travelers are responsible for (which we can help you do), consider donating the monetary amount to any number of organizations that reduce greenhouse gas emissions.
 At American Express Global Business Travel, we offset our travel program by purchasing carbon credits to support the Envira Amazonia Project.
 In 2019, we began offsetting 100% of our business travel activities.

 Encourage travelers to share taxi rides when traveling together and to take public transportation when they are not.
 Our booking tool, Neo, makes it easier for them to map out their route since it displays public transportation options in more than 50 countries, including timetables and names of stops.
 If travelers do need to rely on a rental car to get around, negotiate with car suppliers for a discount on their electric and hybrid models.

 Our American Express Meetings & Events team can help you identify ways to make your meetings and events more sustainable.
 In addition to recommending locations and transport strategies that minimize travel-related greenhouse gas emissions, we can help you reduce indirect emissions by sourcing energy-efficient hotels and implementing other sustainable practices (e.g., eliminating water bottles from meetings, utilizing reusable and electronic signage, etc.).
 Contact us to learn more.

 9. Show travelers that it’s easy to be green